 Yes, we are well aware that Seattle housing prices are on the rise; however, other areas of the state offer more affordable housing.
 For one, Olympia, the state capital, has housing options for families whose per capita income falls below the state average.
 Olympia ranks as one of the top 100 places to live in the country.
 It has maintained this high rank for more than half a decade.

 Another option is Spokane, a city in eastern Washington near the Idaho border, which boasts numerous top-level institutions and a bubbling economy.
 Bellevue is a similar area for families who could afford a Seattle home but don’t want to live in Seattle.
 Bellingham, a town in northwestern Washington, shares a border with Canada.
 Tacoma, a city in west-central Washington and south of Seattle, has seven highways that connect to various cities in the state.
 Employment opportunities in each of these states are on the high side.

 There is no writing off Washington in this aspect.

 There is only one thing more diverse than Washington’s economy: its weather.
 Washington offers a large variety of contrasting climates.
 Although it rains quite often, Seattle still ranks a low 444th in annual rainfall in the country.
 There are wetter states.

 The weather in the eastern and western wing of Washington contrasts significantly.
 Western Washington is noted for a mild climate, brought about by the Pacific Ocean’s coastal influence and the Olympic mountains.
-Although cloudy, snow is quite rare here, but it is a beautiful sight when it occurs.
+Whatcom County has become a favorite place for people looking to move out of the hustle of Seattle.

 Eastern Washington has more snow.
 Cloudiness is a rarity here, as the east experiences 300 days of sunshine every year.
 The balance of climate diversity in Washington is heavenly; just perfect, like something out of a book.